mbruty/SOFT166-HUE-Says/README.md

 The text size isn't as big as it could be for users who are visually impaired, but the website works exactly the same when zoomed in upon.

 ### WCAG1.0
-- Guidelline 1: No audio content included, visual assistance couldn't be given as the game wouldn't work if the user is blind,
+- Guideline 1: No audio content included, visual assistance couldn't be given as the game wouldn't work if the user is blind,
-- Guidelline 2: Colour only shows form and text is always used aswell as colour.
+- Guideline 2: Colour only shows form and text is always used as well as colour.
-- Guidelline 3: Bootstrap default style sheet is used
+- Guideline 3: Bootstrap default style sheet is used
-- Guidelline 4: Language is clear under explainations, very little understanding of English is needed to operate the game fully.
+- Guideline 4: Language is clear under explanations; very little understanding of English is needed to operate the game fully.
-- Guidelline 5: All tables transform and stay together upon resizing.
+- Guideline 5: All tables transform and stay together upon resizing.
-- Guidelline 6: The whole website has a dynamic style.
+- Guideline 6: The whole website has a dynamic style.
-- Guidelline 7: No changes are time-sensitive on the website.
+- Guideline 7: No changes are time-sensitive on the website.
-- Guidelline 8: There are no embeded UI's.
+- Guideline 8: There are no embedded UI's.
-- Guidelline 9: The website is designed to be used on any computer and browser and can work on phone sized screens too.
+- Guideline 9: The website is designed to be used on any computer and browser and can work on phone sized screens too.
-- Guidelline 10: The only text box is empty, how ever has a clear title on what it is used for.
+- Guideline 10: The only text box is empty, however has a clear title on what it is used for.
-- Guidelline 11: Template was from Bootstrap which should use W3C guidelines.
+- Guideline 11: Template was from Bootstrap which should use W3C guidelines.
-- Guidelline 12: Context is always shown to the user as indicated by the highlited item on the search bar
+- Guideline 12: Context is always shown to the user as indicated by the highlighted item on the search bar
-- Guidelline 13: Navigation bar is clear and always accessable.
+- Guideline 13: Navigation bar is clear and always accessible.
-- Guidelline 14: Lay-out is clear, clean and simple.
+- Guideline 14: Lay-out is clear, clean and simple.

 [Guidellines from here](https://en.wikipedia.org/wiki/Web_Content_Accessibility_Guidelines)
 ## Supported browsers